den1den/db-path-est/README.md

 # db-path-est
-Path estimation implementation for the Database Technology course
+Path summary implementation for the Database Technology course